googlearchive/firefeed/README.md

 [firefeed.js](http://github.com/firebase/firefeed/blob/master/firefeed.js) consists of 11
 public methods, all of which are documented with jsdoc.

-If you'd like to embed a stream like Firefeed into your app, we recommend importing firefeed.js and hooking it up to your own UI.
+If you'd like to embed a feed like Firefeed into your app, we recommend importing firefeed.js and hooking it up to your own UI.
 Take a look at firefeed-ui for an example of how this is done!